home-assistant/home-assistant.io/source/_components/netatmo.markdown

 ## {% linkable_title Camera %}

 The `netatmo` camera platform is consuming the information provided by a [Netatmo](https://www.netatmo.com) camera.
-This component allows you to view the current photo created by the Camera.
+This integration allows you to view the current photo created by the Camera.

 ### {% linkable_title Camera Advanced configuration %}